 TABLE OF CONTENTS

-When it comes to payment processing, people often use the terms eCheck and ACH interchangeably.
+When it comes to online payment processing, people often use the terms eCheck and ACH interchangeably.
 Realistically, it’s easy to think eCheck is the same as ACH transfers.
 Both eChecks and ACH transactions transfer funds from one bank account to another.
 However, there are distinct differences between ACH and eCheck transactions.
 As a business owner, understanding what makes them different will help you choose the bill pay process that’s best for your business.
 Let’s discuss eCheck vs ACH and what makes them different.

 Is eCheck the Same as ACH?